CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_account.html.markdown

 * `tenant_dn` - (Required) Distinguished name of the parent Tenant object.
 * `name` - (Optional) Name of the Cloud Account object.
 * `annotation` - (Optional) Annotation of the Cloud Account object.
 * `access_type` - (Optional) Authentication type for the Cloud Account (managed=no credentials required (IAM), credentials=using accessKeys).
 Allowed values are "credentials", "managed".
-Default value is "managed".
 Type: String.
 * `account_id` - (Required) ID of the Cloud Account object.
 * `vendor` - (Required) Vendor of the Cloud Account object.
-Allowed values are "aws", "azure", "gcp", "unknown", and default value is "aws".
+Allowed values are "aws", "azure", "gcp", "unknown".
 Type: String.

 * `relation_cloud_rs_account_to_access_policy` - (Optional) Represents the relation to a Relation to the Access policy to be used (class cloudAccessPolicy).
 Relation to CloudAccessPolicy cardianity is n-1 Type: String.